Gift-giving becomes a drag when we let expectations add constraints to the process.

 And yet, we also don’t want to take on the spirit of Grinch-ness.

-In pondering the act of giving, I feel that there’s an art to it that is easy to lose in the shuffle.
+In pondering the act of giving, I feel that there’s an art to it that is easy to lose in the shuffle and that can cause frustration.

 When we give someone something just to give them something, to check it off our list, there’s no joy in it.
 It feels empty because it is empty.